 As a nation, we have never been more dependent on the internet and mobile phones to keep us connected with the world around us, and we are always striving for better coverage and faster data.
-In 2013, 73% of the UK’s population accessed the internet every day and over 70% owned a smartphone.

 Consequently, demand for telecommunications engineers appears to be increasing and many find contracting an attractive alternative to working as a full-time employee.